MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 * Devices will need access to relevant endpoints and validation of access may be needed.
 * Higher administrative overhead since these devices have to be set up to work while on a restricted network or while offline

-The corresponding restricted or near offline guide provides instruction for applying a sample Provisioning Package that will setup a HoloLens 2 for use in restricted or near offline environments.
+The corresponding restricted or near offline guide provides instruction for applying a sample Provisioning Package that will setup a HoloLens 2 for use in near offline or isolated environments.

 > [!div class="nextstepaction"]
 > [Restricted or near offline environment deployment guide](hololens-common-scenarios-offline-secure.md)